Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 By feeding \eqref{eq:full-tree-OPE} to \eqref{eq:OPE-Lie} and denoting $[i\,j]\equiv [\tilde v_i\,\tilde v_j]$ for convenience, we find that: \begin{itemize} \item[I-] The affine non-unitary Kac-Moody algebra at level-0 is a Lie algebra due to the Jacobi's relations

 between the structure constants $f^{abc}$. \item[II-] The non-unitary $w_{1+\infty}$ is also a \emph{kinematic} Lie algebra by virtue of the Schouten relations

-where $\tilde v_4$ is an extra spinor satisfying $\sum_{i=1}^4\tilde v_i^{\dot\alpha}=0$. \item[III-] The computation of \eqref{eq:OPE-Lie} for colored or colorless chiral higher-spin algebra $\ca$ can be done in a similar manner.
+where $\tilde v_4$ is an extra spinor satisfying $\sum_{i=1}^4\tilde v_i^{\dot\alpha}=0$.
+See \cite{Monteiro:2022xwq} for the discussion. \item[III-] The computation of \eqref{eq:OPE-Lie} for colored or colorless chiral higher-spin algebra $\ca$ can be done similarly.
 We proceed with the more general case, i.e. the colored case.
 Computing \eqref{eq:OPE-Lie}, we find